puppetlabs/puppet-instruqt-tracks/pe601-lab-3-0-schedule-plans-in-production-with-orchestrator/01-schedule-plans-in-prod-with-orchestrator/assignment.md

     ```
     puppet access login plan_automation_service_account -t /root/.puppetlabs/token.plan-svc-acct
     ```
-3. Create a variable to hold the authentication header needed to make the API call by by running the following in the termnial and copying and pasting your token value where specified:
+3. Create a variable to hold the authentication header needed to make the API call by running the following in the terminal and then copying and pasting your token value where specified:
     ```
     header="X-Authentication: $(cat /root/.puppetlabs/token.plan-svc-acct)"
     ```